kristoff-it/GSoC-2014-OBF/_posts/2014-07-16-multithreaded-vcf-import.md

 To better describe each point:

-* Each parser has its own thread and queue (one for each VCF file is being imported).
+* Each parser has its own thread and queue (one for each VCF file that is being imported).
-* A single thread performs alignments (groups records by CHROM:POS) and stores the result into another queue
+* A single thread performs alignments (groups records by CHROM:POS) and stores the result into another queue.
+This allows merge operations to be performed concurrently.
 * Multiple threads perform the merging operations (which seems to be the heaviest part of the job) and store the result into another queue
 * Multiple threads perform the insert/update operations of merged records via MongoDB's `bulk_insert`.